McKinley Mosley

 Interviewer: Were you upset about the segregation?

-Interviewer: Mmhmm.
+Interviewer: Mhm.

 Interviewer: No mistreatment?

-McKinley: No mistreatment.
+McKinley: No. No, mistreatment.

-Interviewer: Just black among black white among white.?
+Interviewer: Just black among black, white among white?

 McKinley: Yeah, right.

-Interviewer: That’s It?
+Interviewer: That’s it?

-Interviewer: Were there any dangerous moment during your service In Korea?
+Interviewer: Were there any dangerous moment during your service in Korea?

 McKinley: Any what?

-Interviewer: Dangerous moment, that you remember?
+that you remember?

-Interviewer: How was life there when you were working in the um 76 Field
+Interviewer: How was life there when you were working in the, um, 76 Field Artillery?
+How was it?
+Where did you sleep?
+What did you eat?
+How much were you paid?

 McKinley: I slept on the ground.